santiagoaldanondo/retro-bomber/README.md

 ## Next steps

 * DONE: Create floor, walls and ceiling. ??
 Maybe in the background object
-* ??
-Check collision of bombs and bullets with bomber.
+* DONE: Check collision of bombs and bullets with bomber.
 * Create score, put it on the screen and update it.
 * ??
 Create a small canvas to show the current viewport position in the whole map.
 * Refactorize classes, inheritance and methods.
 Maybe use functional programming.